- Registration is at the Lucas Oil Arena

 - The next station is the Class Station.
 Each class will have its own Station and Registration Technician.
 Riders must register at the Class Station for each class in which they are entered.

 - The Registration Technician will confirm entry into the class and will require the rider (or parent in the case of a minor) to sign a Rider Release form and the pre-printed Rider Entry form.
 Please confirm that all information on the Rider Entry form is correct, including bike brand and address.
-DO NOT take the releases or the entry form with you.
+DO NOT take the release or the entry form with you.
 You must leave it with the Registration Technician.

 - Mechanics will be required to sign the Release Form and will be given a Mechanics Pass with a number that corresponds with the Race/Moto number for the rider’s class.
 Please check the Mechanics Pass number to ensure it is for the proper race.
 Mechanics must be at least 18 years of age.